ifeanyiHM/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7. Write a script that displays the third line of the file iacta.
 9. Write a sript that saves into the file the result of the file ls -la
+10. Write a script that duplicates the last line of the file iacta